bq-wrongway/cosmic-noise/README.md

 # Cosmic Noise

-Applet for playing background noise, heavily inspired by Blanket
+Application for playing background noise, heavily inspired by Blanket

+### Info
+This branch is for standalone application instead of the applet

 #### Disclaimer:
 At some point this will be distributed as flatpak / deb file, untill then best way to install is to download repo and build binary with